waybyte/example-pwm/README.md

-# Logicrom SDK - PWM Driver example
+# Logicrom OpenCPU SDK - PWM Driver example

 ## How to build